latchford History, Family Crest & Coats of Arms

 latchford Settlers in United States in the 19th Century

-- Jan Latchford, aged 28, who emigrated to the United States from Lancashire, in 1893
+- Jan Latchford, aged 28, who immigrated to the United States from Lancashire, in 1893

 - Sarah Latchford, aged 28, who settled in America from Lancashire, in 1893